Micropile Installation In North Carolina

-Many times, especially in clay soils, an “open hole” drilling method can be used.
-This simply means that the soil is stiff enough to remain open during the entire operation of drilling, bar placement and grouting.
-Grouting is always performed from the bottom up using a tremie tube.
+Many times, especially in clay soils, an open hole drilling method for micropile installation can be used.
+This simply means the soil is stiff enough to remain open during the entire operation of drilling, bar placement and grouting.
+Grouted micropiles are always installed from the bottom up using a tremie tube.

-It is sometimes necessary to install temporary or permanent casing through the soft overburden to keep the soils from collapsing during pile installation.
+It is sometimes necessary to install temporary or permanent casing through the soft overburden to keep the soils from collapsing during micropile installation.
 This drastically slows down the installation process and increases the cost.
-Alternatively, Foundation Repair Services can install “hollow bar” injection anchors when dealing with soft collapsing soils.
+Alternatively, Foundation Repair Services can install hollow bar injection anchors when dealing with soft collapsing soils.

-These piles are constructed by injecting grout through a hollow steel bar and bit during the drilling process.
-The grout serves to stabilize the hole as well as flushing the cuttings out during drilling.
-The hollow bar and bit serve as the drill string during installation, and they serve as the permanent reinforcing in the pile after completion.
+Hollow bar micropiles are constructed by injecting grout through a hollow steel bar and bit during the drilling process.
+The grout serves to stabilize the hole and flush the cuttings out during drilling.
+The hollow bar and bit serve as the drill string during installation and as the permanent reinforcement in the pile after completion.

-This drilling method has several advantages: speed of installation and the ability to achieve high capacities with relatively small piles.
+This drilling method has several advantages.
+They include the speed of installation and the ability to achieve high capacities with relatively small piles.